CookSnap/CookSnap/README.md

 README.md           You are here
 ```

-CookSnap Alpha v0.3 is stable enough for local demos; future milestones will layer in the planned shopping, notifications, and richer automation features.
+CookSnap Alpha v0.4 is stable enough for local demos; future milestones will layer in collaboration, analytics, and the enhanced automation features listed above.
 Contributions and issue reports are welcome—open a PR or drop feedback in the repo.